On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: Abstract

 \section{Abstract}

 In this paper, the main objective is to generalize to the Navier-Stokes-Korteweg (with density dependent viscosities satisfying the BD relation) and Euler-Korteweg systems a recent relative entropy [proposed by D. {\sc Bresch}, P. {\sc Noble} and J.--P.~{\sc Vila}, (2016)] introduced for the compressible Navier-Stokes equations with a li\-near density dependent shear viscosity and a zero bulk viscosity.
-As a concrete application, this helps to justify mathematically the convergence between global weak solutions of the quantum Navier-Stokes system [recently obtained by {\sc I.} {\sc Lacroix-Violet} and {\sc A.} {\sc Vasseur} (2016)] and dissipative solutions of the quantum Euler system when the viscosity coefficient tends to zero.
-This selects a dissipative solution as the limit of a viscous system.
-Our results are based on the fact that Euler-Korteweg systems and correspon\-ding Navier--Stokes-Korteweg systems can be reformulated through an augmented system as the compressible Navier-Stokes system with density dependent viscosities satisfying the BD algebraic relation.
-This was also observed recently [by D. {\sc Bresch}, F. {\sc Couderc}, P. {\sc Noble} and J.--P. {\sc Vila}, (2016)] for the Euler-Korteweg system.
-As a by-product of our analysis, we show that this augmented formulation helps to define relative entropy estimates for the Euler-Korteweg systems in a simplest way compared to recent works [See {\sc D. Donatelli, E. Feireisl, P.~Marcati} (2015) and {\sc J.~Giesselmann, C. Lattanzio, A.-E. Tzavaras} (2017)] and with less hypothesis required on the capillary coefficient: no concavity assumption needed in our result.
+As a concrete application, this helps to justify mathematically the convergence between global weak solutions of the quantum Navier-Stokes system [recently obtained simultaneously by {\sc I.} {\sc Lacroix-Violet} and {\sc A.} {\sc Vasseur} (2017)] and dissipative solutions of the quantum Euler system when the viscosity coefficient tends to zero: This selects a dissipative solution as the limit of a viscous system.
+We also get weak-strong uniqueness for the Quantum-Euler and for the Quantum-Navier-Stokes equations.
+Our results are based on the fact that Euler-Korteweg systems and correspon\-ding Navier--Stokes-Korteweg systems can be reformulated through an augmented system such as the compressible Navier-Stokes system with density dependent viscosities satisfying the BD algebraic relation.
+This was also observed recently [by D. {\sc Bresch}, F. {\sc Couderc}, P. {\sc Noble} and J.--P. {\sc Vila}, (2016)] for the Euler-Korteweg system for numerical purposes.
+As a by-product of our analysis, we show that this augmented formulation helps to define relative entropy estimates for the Euler-Korteweg systems in a simplest way compared to recent works [See {\sc D. Donatelli, E. Feireisl, P.~Marcati} (2015) and {\sc J.~Giesselmann, C. Lattanzio, A.-E. Tzavaras} (2017)] with less hypothesis required on the capillary coefficient.

 { {\bf AMS Classification.} 35B40, 35B45, 35K35, 76Y05.